tenstorrent/SweRV-ISS/README.md

        Select the RISCV options to enable.
-The currently supported options are a (atomic), c (compressed instructions), d (double precision fp), f (single precision fp), i (base integer), m (multiply divide), s (supervisor mode), and u (user mode).
+The currently supported options are a (atomic), c (compressed instructions), d (double precision fp), f (single precision fp), i (base integer), m (multiply divide), s (supervisor mode), u (user mode), and v (vector).
 By default, only i, m and c are enabled.
 Note that option i cannot be turned off.
-Example: --isa imcf
+Example: "--isa imcf".
+       It is recommended to avoid this option if the configuration of the "misa" CSR is included in the JSON configuration file.

     --target program
        Specify target program (ELF file) to load into simulated memory.
 In newlib